micheleantonazzi/bioinformatics-project/README.md

 ### Constant feature

 In some dataset could be features with the same value for each sample.
 This situation doesn't help the learning machine and the these features can be removed.
-This is not the case of the data used in this projet. every features has different values in at most one sample.
+This is not the case of the data used in this project. every features has different values in at most one sample.

 ### Z-scoring